steveclarke/mcp-superthread-plus/README.md

 # MCP Superthread Plus Server

-An unofficial, community-maintained MCP server for Superthread project management integration.
-Provides AI assistants with the ability to manage tasks, projects, documentation, and team collaboration through the Superthread platform.

-> **Note:** This is an independent project and is not officially affiliated with or endorsed by Superthread.

-## Why?

-Superthread is a powerful project management platform.
-This MCP server enables AI assistants to manage cards, boards, documentation, and more through natural conversation.

-Perfect for teams using AI to streamline project setup, task creation from requirements, and workspace automation.
+A community-maintained MCP server for [Superthread](https://superthread.com), a powerful project management platform.
+This server enables AI assistants to manage cards, boards, documentation, and more through natural conversation—perfect for teams using AI to streamline project setup, task creation from requirements, and workspace automation.

 ## Features